 His wife, at home, listening to a police scanner, was telling him wires and trees were coming down all over Milford.

 Charlie's had the power back on by Wednesday morning, but for three days, Giokas kept his shop open by being resourceful.
 In an interview Tuesday, before the power came back on, Giokas explained how he was making do.
-(At the time, he was among nearly 1,200 customers in Milford who remained powerless.)
+(At the time, he was among nearly 1,200 customers in Milford who r.)

 The first thing he had to toss, Giokas said, was the ice cream.
 He opened the store on Monday morning, and the ice cream had melted.
 He estimated he tossed about $200 worth of novelties and half-gallons.

 Next in the trash were the cold cuts, hotdogs, eggs and packaged meats in a reach-in refrigerator, and the containers of fresh milk.

 The cold soft drinks were no longer cold by Monday, so Giokas pulled out two large, circular bins that he uses for family parties.
 By filling them each morning with ice, he was able to continue selling bottled water and sodas, nice and cold.